lee-lindley/app_csv/README.md

     ) RETURN arr_varchar2_udt PIPELINED
 ```

-Although you can call this from PL/SQL and iterate through the loop, that will instantiate the entire
+Although you can call this from PL/SQL and iterate through the returned collection, that will instantiate the entire
 result set array before returning control to your program.
 The *PIPE ROW* optimization is strictly for
 the SQL engine, not PL/SQL.
 If you are thinking about using it that
 way, you might be better off with the technique shown in the use
 case [Process Results in a Loop](#process-results-in-a-loop).
 That said, it is not uncommon to see functions
 like this called in PL/SQL in an implicit FOR loop.
+Although it is more efficient to avoid
+going back out to the SQL engine, the difference is likely lost in the noise.

 ```sql
     FOR r IN (SELECT column_value FROM TABLE(app_csv_udt.get_rows(